ILABUTK/MLePOMDP_Early_Sepsis_Detection/README.md

 8. `treatment.csv`;
 9. `vitalPeriodic.csv`.

-Dummy files are prepared at the directory to show the setup.
+Empty data files are prepared at the directory to showcase the setup.

 Then, run the `main.py` file to generate the ground truth of sepsis, as well as the patient data used in later stages.
 Note that to process the eICU data, a relatively large RAM is required.